dinhhieu110/wetube_client_mernstack/README.md

-I created a MERN Stack website about social video sharing such as youtube The core programing languages included in this project
+I created a MERN Stack website about social video sharing The core programing languages included in this project
    + Client: React JS, Styled-Component, and so on.
    + Server: Node JS, Express, Mongo DB, and so on